henrywallace/mdpreview/README.md

 # mdpreview

-For previewing Markdown files in the browser.
+For previewing Markdown files in the browser, Github style, with live updating.

 ## Breadcrumbs:
 - https://developer.github.com/v3/markdown/